jackphillipsjmu/dnd/notes/campaign_notes-Tomb_of_Annihilation.md

   <p align="center"><em>MVP of the Session Is...
 Weed!
 Otherwise known as Kupalué</em></p>
 </p>

-- Qawasha casts Produce Flam hitting the enemies and filling the air with the smell of burning flesh.
+- Qawasha casts Produce Flame hitting the enemies and filling the air with the smell of burning flesh.
-- Rez is up next and unleashes a mist that kinda looks like bad breath from her snoot (her words not mine).
+- Rez is up next and unleashes a mist that kinda looks like bad breath from her snoot _(her words not mine)_.
   - 2 of the enemies are hit for 10 points of damage!
 Deadly breath on the Dragonborne, yes.
 Effective?
 Also yes.
 - As the Zombies inch closer Skógur readies an attack to hit the Zombies if they break through the Guardian defense ending his turn.
 - Undril does her best to attack the undead but misses.